PaulHBartley/mkproj/README.md

 ### Goal: Make a Python project folder.
 What do we need inside this folder?
 - A Python virtual environment
-- A local git repository
+- A local Git repository
 - A remote repository connected with the local repository

 Fine.